 - After about 500 meters, as the road bends right, leave the road and continue straight along the path heading towards the wood.
 The path eventually ascends with the wood to the immediate right.
 Pass two gates until reaching the third and final gate.
 Cross the wooden stile adjacent to the gate and head into the wood.

 - Continue through the wood, sticking to the path which follows the flow of the stream; Beeley Brook.
 The path continues upwards and eventually meets a more defined track at a crossroads.
-At the crossroads turn left and continue for about 300 meters before reaching a gate which takes you out of the wood and onto a wide lane; Beeley Lane.
+At the crossroads turn left and continue for about 300 meters before reaching a gate that takes you out of the wood and onto a wide lane; Beeley Lane.
 Cross the lane, climb over the stepped stone stile and continue along the wide moorland track for about 1 mile.

 - At the end of the moorland track, climb over the stone wall stile and head once again into woodland.

 - Cross the tiny stream, then take the first fork left, to follow a small path on the edge of the wood.
 Follow the track until you join a small road.
 Turn left, crossing diagonally to take the higher track up through the wood.